Weak Hero: Casting

+Class 1

-In an interview to the press on November 30th, 2022, Director Han Jun-hee went into depth about the casting process for Weak Hero: Class One.
+In an interview to the press on November 30, 2022, director Han Jun-hee went into depth about the casting process for Weak Hero: Class One.
 Han had previously stated that they wanted to "invite actors who have great energy and could lead the next generation of Korean dramas and film."
-He said Park Ji-hoon, Choi Hyun-wook, Hong Kyung, Shin Seung-ho, and Lee Yeon are all new actors who have been working a long time in film, dramas, and on stage.
-He believes Weak Hero to be an opportunity to introduce these actors (to a wider audience) and serve as a beginning as they go on to stand out in many works in the future.
-On the casting of Park Ji-hoon in the lead, Han revealed that the idol actor was originally suggested by shotcake CEO and co-founder Lee Myung-jin.
+He said Park Ji-hoon, Choi Hyun-wook, Hong Kyung, Shin Seung-ho, and Lee Yeon were all new actors and that he believed Weak Hero to be an opportunity to introduce them to a wider audience and foster their careers.
+On the casting of Park Ji-hoon as the lead, Han revealed that the idol actor was originally suggested by Shotcake CEO and co-founder Lee Myung-jin.
 Lee was amazed with Park's performance in At a Distance, Spring Is Green (2021) and Han found it amazing as well when he viewed it.
-After reviewing more of Park's work and interviews, he was convinced he could show various faces and wanted to see if one could be that of a universal student in his late teens.
+After reviewing more of Park's work and interviews, Han was convinced he could show various faces and wanted to see if one could be that of a universal student in his late teens.
 He believed director Yu felt something similar when the suggestion was brought to him.
 Han went on to further praise Park as "the only actor in his 20's that could create such an atmosphere" and commended his great attitude and consideration for the staff on set.
 On Choi Hyun-wook's casting, Han said that he first saw him in Taxi Driver (2021) and was curious about him, but it was his appearance in Racket Boys (2021) that made him call right away as he believed that Choi would become a difficult actor to get a hold of.
 Overall, Han stated, it was intuition and he found it fortunate that this cast was able to take the drama.

+Class 2

+Park Ji-Hoon reprise his titular role for the second season alongside Ryeoun, Choi Min-Young, Yoo Su-bin, Bae Na-ra, Lee Min-Jae and Lee Jun-young.